-TO WHOM IT MAY CONCERN: The district engineer has received a revised prospectus to establish a wetland mitigation bank to provide compensatory mitigation for Federal and state permits as described in this Public Notice.
+TO WHOM IT MAY CONCERN: The district engineer has received a prospectus to establish a stream and wetland mitigation bank to provide compensatory mitigation for Federal and State permits as described in this Public Notice.
 Issuance of a public notice regarding proposed mitigation banks is required pursuant to the “Compensatory Mitigation for Losses of Aquatic Resources; Final Rule,” (Rule) as published in the April 10, 2008, Federal Register, Vol. 73, No. 70, Pages 19594-19705 (33 CFR Parts 332).
-The proposal was originally advertised via Public Notice on June 1, 2018, and the public comment period expired on June 30, 2018.
-However, the proposed project scope has expanded requiring a new Public Notice to give a clear understanding of the nature and magnitude of the activity to generate meaningful comment.
 The United States (U.S.) Army Corps of Engineers’ (Corps) is soliciting comments from the public, Federal, state, and local agencies and officials, Indian Tribes and other interested parties in order to consider and evaluate this proposed mitigation bank.
 In addition, the proposed mitigation bank has been submitted for authorization under the provisions of Section 404 of the Clean Water Act.
 The purpose of this Public Notice is to inform you of the proposed mitigation bank and to solicit your comments and information to better enable us to make a reasonable decision on factors affecting the public interest.
 We hope you will participate in this process.

 INTERAGENCY REVIEW TEAM: As indicated in the Corps regulations (33 CFR 332.8(b)), the district engineer will establish an Interagency Review Team (IRT) to review documentation for the establishment and management of mitigation banks and in-lieu fee (ILF) programs.
 The primary role of the IRT is to facilitate the establishment of mitigation banks and/or ILF programs through the development of mitigation banking or ILF program instruments.
 The IRT reviews draft prospectuses, prospectuses, instruments, and other documents and provides comments to the Corps.
 The Ohio IRT consists of the following federal and state resource agencies: Corps, Buffalo, Huntington, and Pittsburgh Districts, U.S. Environmental Protection Agency (USEPA), U.S. Fish and Wildlife Service (USFWS), U.S. Department of Agriculture’s Natural Resources Conservation Service, Ohio Environmental Protection Agency (Ohio EPA), and Ohio Department of Natural Resources.
 The Huntington District Regulatory Division is the lead district for the State of Ohio and chairs the Ohio IRT on all statewide or multiple District prospectuses.